What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 What should I do if my toilet is blocked?

-Can I prevent my toilet from becoming blocked?
+Do I have the ability to stop my toilet from becoming blocked?

 Additional Information